carltonupp/carlton.upperdine.dev/content/posts/csharp-pattern-matching.md

 });
 ```

-# BONUS: Make your Generic code more exclusive
+# BONUS: Make your generic code more exclusive

 Generic classes and interfaces have had the ability to set criteria on the type arguments passed in for a long time, so I'm guessing most of this will be common knowledge.
 You can use the `where` keyword to specify criteria in order for a type to be passed as an argument.
 For example:
 ```csharp